 Have you been diagnosed with Hypothyroidism?
-Read below how Functional Medicine can help you.
+Read below how Functional Medicine may be able to help you.

 Hypothyroidism occurs when your thyroid isn’t working as well as it should.